zeyadkhaled3/PACKMAN_STM32/INCLUDE/README.md

-# Pacman ARM Firmware – Include Files Documentation
+# Packman ARM Firmware – Include Files Documentation

 ## Overview
 This firmware is developed for running the Pacman game on an ARM-based microcontroller platform.